seusupphea42196/myproject/README.md

-The construction of the first modern highways, such as the Macadamized National Road in the United States, marked a significant milestone in 19th-century road development, providing a model for future road-building projects.
+The development of horse-drawn omnibuses and public transit systems in the 19th century required the construction of paved streets and roads in cities to accommodate increased traffic and demand for transportation services.